Originally posted 2-15-2016

 antiviral medication pre applied.
 As long as your tools are clean and you apply

-the paste within a few minutes of the cut you will not have issues.
+the paste within a few minutes of the cut you will not have issues. - Our product will automatically shed when the wound has

 healed.
 This is because our product remains somewhat flexible months after the